--All full time and part time regular employees who possess the necessary skills and have volunteered to work on the holiday or their designated holiday. -Transitional Employees (TEs), to the extent possible, will be scheduled for work on a holiday or possible, will be scheduled for work on a holiday of designated holiday after full time volunteers are scheduled to work on their holiday or designated holiday.
+-All full time and part time regular employees who possess the necessary skills and have volunteered to work on the holiday or their designated holiday. -Transitional Employees (TEs), to the extent possible, will be scheduled for work on a holiday or designated holiday after full time volunteers are scheduled to work on their holiday or designated holiday.